Statement Design Concepts

 Let’s look at each of these concepts and see how they apply to modern homes and public spaces.

 Balance, harmony, rhythm, emphasis, contrast, scale & proportion, and details are the seven fundamental ideas of interior design.
 Each one has a unique and vital function in defining how a room looks & feels.
-Together, they create a design that is not only aesthetically beautiful but also calms the soul.
+Together, they create a design that is not only aesthetically pleasing but also calming to the soul.

 1. Balance – Creating Calm & Stability